vlee4/ghw-api-with-visualization/README.md

 # API with Visualization

-A MLH's Global Hack Week project, Api with Visualization, created with Node, Express & Cheerio to scrap links from an inputted site
+A MLH Global Hack Week project, Api with Visualization, created with Node, Express & Cheerio to scrap links from an inputted site

 # Run server